ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 As link layer protocols re-authenticate, steps (1) to (2) and steps (3) to (6) will independently refresh.
 This allows the Trustworthiness of Attester to be continuously re-appraised.
-There are only specific event triggers which will drive the refresh of Evidence generation (1), Attestation Result generation (2), and finally AR-augmented Evidence generation (4):
+There are only specific event triggers which will drive the refresh of Evidence generation (1), Attestation Result generation (2), or AR-augmented Evidence generation (4):

-* life-cycle events, e.g. a change to an Authentication Secret of the Attester or an update of a software component
+* life-cycle events, e.g. a change to an Authentication Secret of the Attester or an update of a software component.
-* uptime-cycle events, e.g. a hard reset of a composite device or a re-initialization of a TEE.
+* uptime-cycle events, e.g. a hard reset or a re-initialization of an Attester.
-* authentication-cycle events, e.g. a link-layer interface resets or new TLS session is spawned.
+* authentication-cycle events, e.g. a link-layer interface reset could result in a new (4).

 ## Mutual Attestation

-In either of the interaction models described in the section, each device on either side of a secure interaction may requires fresh remote attestation of its corresponding peer.
+In the interaction models described above, each device on either side of a secure interaction may require remote attestation of its peer.
 This process is known as mutual-attestation.
-To support mutual-attestation, either interaction model listed above may be run independently on each side of the connection.
+To support mutual-attestation, the interaction models listed above may be run independently on either side of the connection.

-Mutual attestation will typically occur within a single transport session, and will first occur as part of transport session establishment.
+## Transport Protocol Integration

-## Transport Protocols
+Either unidirectional attestation or mutual attestation may be supported within the protocol interactions needed for the establishment of a single transport session.
 While this document does not mandate specific transport protocols, messages containing the Attestation Results and AR Augmented Evidence can be passed within an authentication framework such the EAP protocol {{RFC5247}} over TLS {{RFC8446}}.